DoctorLogicProduct/dltest/_pages/products/search-amplifier/search-amplifier.md

   component_css: image-group
   class: search-amplifier__image-group--1
   headline: "Target Over 50,000 Keywords"
-  text: "Ranking on the first page of search engines, significantly increases being found.
+  text: "Ranking on the first page of search engines significantly increases being found.
 Your website will be optimized to help search engines identify your site as relevant to specific keywords.
 While our competitors struggle to target 100 keywords, our platform uses Keyword Science, Machine Learning, Artificial Intelligence (AI) and Big Data Analytics to target over 50,000 keywords."
   btn:
   items:
   - class: image-group__image--1